whxwhx/whxwhx.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior-year undergraduate student at Institute for Interdisciplinary Information Sciences, Tsinghua University (a.k.a.
-Yao class).
-I have a broad interest in theoretical computer science, especially in Algorithm Design, Complexity, and Pseudorandomness.
+I am a first-year PhD student at UC Berkeley.
+I have a broad interest in theoretical computer science.
+Previously, I was an undergraduate student in Yao Class, Tsinghua University.

-During internships, I was extremely fortunate to be advised by kind and inspiring professors.
+During my undergrad, I was extremely fortunate to be advised by kind and inspiring professors.
 I am always so grateful to them.

 + Prof. [Ryan Williams](https://people.csail.mit.edu/rrw/)
 + Prof. [Zhihao Gavin Tang](https://itcs.sufe.edu.cn/54/23/c10495a152611/page.htm)